-Not only should you consider taking individual courses in other subjects but you should also consider taking a concentration of courses that together form a coherent or complementary package.
-Such a concentration may come from one discipline (one of the sciences, for example, because of their hierarchical structure) but it may also come from two or three disciplines on related concepts presented from different perspectives.
-It may also be necessary to take specific prerequisites before you can take a desired elective course; such combinations also form coherent concentrations.
+Not only should you consider taking individual courses in other disciplines but you should also consider taking a concentration of non-major courses that together form a coherent or complementary package.
+Such a concentration may come from only one discipline (one of the sciences, for example, whose hierarchical course structure ensures that none of the courses therein can be taken in isolation) but it may also come from two or three disciplines on related concepts presented from different perspectives.
+It will often be necessary to take specific prerequisites before you can take a desired elective course; such combinations also form coherent concentrations.